YusufHaroon/Party-Planner-smolagent/README.md

 ## Party Planner Agent

-This project demonstrates how to build a Party Planner Agent using the smolagents framework.
+This project demonstrates how to build Party Planner Agent using the smolagents framework.
 The notebook walks through creating an AI agent that can help plan a party by suggesting playlists, recommending menus, and integrating monitoring tools for observability.

 ### Features